-Those friends he calls to share a mzinga of Glenlivet single malt whisky and roast goat ribs away from weighty matters of juggling whose butt to kick out of the Cabinet and how to deal with Raila and all shades of wakora.
+Those friends he calls to share a mzinga of Glenlivet single malt whisky and roast goat ribs away from weighty matters of juggling whose butt to kick out of the Cabinet and all shades of wakora.

 We are here talking his boys, childhood pals, friendships forged from old family networks and schoolmates who have no frills sharing naughty jokes, poking presidential ribs and sharing cigarettes around him while reminiscing about the good old days at St Mary’s School, Nairobi.

 These are his boys who accompany him to watch Formula 1 while on State visit to Dubai, whose private functions like ruracios, funerals, weddings and the occasional bonding in private ranches, he attends without State fanfare.

 Unlike bootlicking civil servants, these personal buddies are not political sycophants, Jubilee Party yes men or conniving court poets.

 These personal friends were last seen in public surrounding Uhuru as he conceded defeat to retired President Mwai Kibaki during a press conference after the 2002 General Election.

 Among President Uhuru’s personal friends are sons of a retired president, a former Chief Justice, close associates of his late father, and scions of old money business families.
 There is also the odd music producer, owner of a high-end nightclub and a former governor on whose shoulder he can cry.

 One of his close friends who schooled with him at St Mary’s told The Nairobian that President Uhuru’s personal friends are not the kind who might need to leech from the State.